eirikhanssen/ooxml2jats/README.md

 Without an automatic tagging solution, with our available manpower, we are only able to provide the service of publishing in html, ePub and mobi formats to one of our institution's ten journals.

-Wouldn't it be wonderful if there was a tool that could allow a machine to do this work.
-Then the person working with this task could concentrate on proofreading.
+Wouldn't it be wonderful if there was a tool that could allow a machine to do this work?

+Then the person working with this task could spend considerably less time per article and focus on proofreading.

 And then the project ooxml2jats was born.